PMI-PBA Boot Camp

 - General tips to help you through the process

 Anyone involved in business analysis and/or project work will see substantial career enhancement by earning the PMI-PBA®.
-A few of the most relevant professionals include:

 - Business Customers, Users or Partners

 - Business Analysts

 - IT Managers/Directors

 - QA Professionals